Updated November 23, 2019.

 The simplest setting is a Straight Setting.
 In this all the blocks are oriented the same way.
 Any secondary patterns that show up happen because you have created diagonal lines by picking similar colors in either the ties or the background.

 Turn your blocks 45 degrees and the setting is called on point.
 In these settings the blocks are diamonds instead of squares.
-EAsy to do in quilting, in needlepoint to make an on point setting in your stitching diagonal stitches become straight stitches and straight stitches become diagonal ones.
+Easy to do in quilting, in needlepoint to make an on point setting in your stitching diagonal stitches become straight stitches and straight stitches become diagonal ones.
+This often means you’ll need to make adjustments in size.

 Adding a second block, especially in a solid color, spaces out the quilt blocks and creates alternating diagonal rows and a checked pattern if the solid color is different.
 If the solid color is the same as the background color, the ties will look as if they are floating.